(And How to “Purge” Them From Your Presentations)

-Dr. Jon Hooper has over 30 years of experience helping natural and cultural resource professionals enhance the effectiveness of their communication efforts.
-He is a professor of environmental interpretation at California State University, Chico and is the owner of Verbal Victories Communication Consulting. email@example.com.
+Dr. Jon Hooper has over 30 years of experience helping natural and cultural resource professionals their communication efforts.
+He is a professor of environmental interpretation at California State University, Chico and is the owner of Verbal Victories Communication Consulting.
+Contact Jon at firstname.lastname@example.org.